-Richard J. Reddick, Ed.D., is an associate professor in the Program in Higher Education Leadership, where he serves as coordinator of the College and University Student Personnel Administration master’s concentration in the Department of Educational Administration at The University of Texas at Austin, where he has served as a faculty member since 2007.
-Additionally, Dr. Reddick serves as the Assistant Vice President of Research and Policy in the Division of Diversity and Community Engagement.
+Richard J. Reddick, Ed.D., is an associate professor and coordinator of the Program in Higher Education Leadership in the Department of Educational Leadership and Policy (ELP) at The University of Texas at Austin, where he has served as a faculty member since 2007.
+Additionally, Dr. Reddick serves as the Assistant Director of the Plan II Honors Program in the College of Liberal Arts.

 Dr. Reddick earned his B.A. in Plan II Liberal Arts Honors and was named a College of Liberal Arts Distinguished Dean’s Graduate in 1995.
 He then went on to teach elementary and middle school in the Fifth Ward community of Houston, Texas.
 Dr. Reddick went on to work in the student affairs field at the Massachusetts Institute of Technology, California Polytechnic State University, San Luis Obispo, and Emory University.